akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold inclined his head.
 “It is truth, Your Grace.”

 Henry waved a hand.
 “A woman should speak of women’s things.
 But the bargain is between us, Rauthulfr.”
-He leaned forward.
+He leant forward.
 “The children learn to love – or at least to live – afterward.
 But I have seen matches that were nothing but duty, and I have seen matches that grew into something more.
 I want more for my son.”

 “As do I for my daughter,” Harold said.